-Our staff of editors is available to edit graduate-level seminary papers and projects for $15/hour.
+Our staff of editors is available to edit papers for formatting, grammar, and other issues that may be of concern to students.

 Requests for edits are accepted over email and papers are then edited using Word's track changes feature.

 Our editors can help you in a number of ways.
 Here are a few of the things we can review:

 Content and structure (e.g., is the order logical?
 Are headings needed?)

 Footnotes, parenthetical citations, and bibliographies (e.g., is everything formatted correctly according to APA/Turabian?)

 When submitting editing requests, you may specify the level of editing you prefer.
 For example, perhaps you just want to make sure you've followed APA or Turabian form correctly.
 Or maybe you're more concerned about your grammar and punctuation.
 These are examples of "targeted" edits.
 If you want your paper reviewed for all of the potential issues listed above, that would be a "full" edit.
 If no level of editing is specified, the editor will do a full edit.
 Read our FAQs for more information on what you can and cannot expect from us.